Tschaul/iridanus-server/README.md

 more ideas for upgrades:

+- population grows faster
+- chance to capture enemy world with population
+- drop ships as population
+- recall your ships from any world to one of your owned world
+- recycling: ships that are destroyed on one of your worlds have a 50% chance to spawn metal
+- sacrefice population for metal
 - building industry is cheaper
 - fleets can transport more metal
 - instant strike: when enagaging the enemy ships fire once instantly